durbank/durbank.github.io/cv/resume.md

 ## SUMMARY

-Earth and climate scientist with 7+ years experience leveraging remote sensing, machine learning, and scientific programming to provide data-driven solutions to geospatial and environmental problems.
+Earth and climate scientist with 8+ years experience leveraging remote sensing, machine learning, and computational modeling to provide data-driven solutions to geospatial and environmental problems.

 ## SKILLS